Skip to contents

 control

-Control list passed to glmmTMB::glmmTMB().
-Default increases optimizer limits for stability.
+Control object passed to glmmTMB::glmmTMB().

 na_action